mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ---

-### Query your SQL database and render the content on the frontend
+### Query your SQL database and migrate the content to the frontend as HTML

 ```bash
     code database_manager.py